Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 - Prolapses can occur due to constipation, nutritional issues, egg-laying problems and other issues.

-- Respiratory distress signs such as dyspnea, open-mouth breathing
+- Respiratory distress signs such as dyspnea and open-mouth breathing.

 - Anorexia: This is a very general symptom that can cause death due to lack of proper nutritional intake, but is a result of underlying conditions.